Thursday, June 4Colorado Business & Community

 Business Growth

-Why the best home service businesses in Greenwood Village stopped chasing clicks and started building gravity There are two kinds of contractors in this neighborhood.
+Why the best home service businesses stopped chasing clicks and started building gravity There are two kinds of contractors in this neighborhood.
 The first one shows up in your Google results every time your furnace dies or your roof starts leaking.
 You have never heard of them before that moment.
 Their ad looks like everyone else's ad.
 You click, you call, you get three quotes, and you pick whoever is cheapest or fastest.
 They close maybe one out of four of those calls.
 The second contractor is the one your neighbor mentioned at the block party last June.
 The one whose trucks you have seen parked in driveways on your street for years.
 The one whose name surfaces in your mind before you ever open a browser.
 When you finally call them, you are not shopping.
-You ar...
+You are hiring.
+They close ...

 The Three-Visit Problem No One Talks About